-Reporting Requirements

-Complete listings of all participating providers credentialed and/or recredentialed are due on a semiannual basis.
+Reporting Requirements: Complete listings of all participating providers credentialed and/or recredentialed are due on a semiannual basis or more frequently if required by state law.
 In addition, delegate should submit reports to Humana of all credentialing approvals and denials within 30 days of the final credentialing decision date.
-Delegate should include the elements indicated below in credentialing reports to Humana:
+Delegate should, at a minimum, include the elements indicated below in credentialing reports to Humana:

-- Physician name
+- Practitioner

 - Degree

 - Practicing specialty

 - NPI number

 - Initial credentialing date

 - Last recredentialing date

+- Specialist/hospitalist indicator

 - State of practice

+- License

+- Medicare/Medicaid number

+- Active hospital privileges (if applicable)